nucliweb/image-optimization-test/README.md

 # image-optimization-test

-Repository to testing with image codecs
+Repository with images to testing with image codecs